Spaying & Neutering

 According to the ASPCA (American Society for the Prevention of Cruelty to Animals), it is estimated that around 3.2 million cats enter US animal shelters every year.

-The absolute best way for you to help reduce the number of unwanted cats in shelters in Tennessee is to spay or neuter your feline friend.
+The absolute best way for you to help reduce the number of unwanted cats in shelters in Nashville is to spay or neuter your feline friend.

 It is estimated that cats in the USA kill between 1.4 billion and 3.7 billion birds every year.
 By helping to keep the number of homeless cats to a minimum, you help to save the lives of countless birds and other wildlife.